-In the National Post’s Boys Online, we read quote after quote from boys who are not just asking for nude pictures from girls, but are engaging in extremely risky behavior themselves.
+In the National Post’s Boys Online, we read quote after quote from boys about sex on social media who are not just asking for nude pictures from girls, but are engaging in extremely risky behavior themselves.
 This confession from an 18-year-old named Bobby is basically every parent’s worse nightmare: he’s sending “full nudes” to complete strangers…and even though he got burned doing it, HE’S STILL DOING IT.
 He says:

 I was on Omegle, it’s a website that has “chat roulette,” you get paired with a stranger and it doesn’t show information or gender, so it’s easy to be tricked and I got set up with someone I thought was a 16-year-old girl.
 That’s what the person said and when I was chatting with her, after a couple of days, she said, “I’ll send some nude photos if you send some.”

 That’s an awesome deal, I thought.
 So I sent mine … she said her camera wasn’t working.
 A couple of pictures in, I realized she could be a 40-year-old man for all I know.
 There could be naked pictures of me around the deep web.